-There are many reasons why saving a 20% deposit can be difficult – you’re buying as a single, you’ve got a few extra mouths to feed, or you haven’t walked past a 30% off sale sign since 2007.
+There are many reasons why saving a 20 per cent deposit can be difficult – the current cost of living, you’re buying as a single, you’ve got a few extra mouths to feed, or you haven’t walked past an End of season sale sign since 2007.

-But there’s also one reason that thousands of people are able to purchase their dream home each year without having 20% deposit – Lenders Mortgage Insurance (or mortgage lenders insurance).
+But there is another way many people can purchase their dream home each year without having 20 per cent deposit or help from rich parents – Lenders Mortgage Insurance (LMI).

-Lenders Mortgage Insurance is a fee paid by the borrower (in this case, you) to protect the lender (the institution giving you the money) against any potential loss if you are unable to repay your home loan.
+LMI is a fee paid by the borrower (in this case, you) to protect the lender (the institution giving you the money) against any potential loss if you can’t repay your home loan.

-It can be paid upfront as a one-off fee, or be built into your home loan repayments – and the amount varies depending on the lender.
+The amount varies depending on the lender, it can be paid upfront as a one-off fee or built into your home loan repayments.

-If your deposit is less than 20% of the property’s value, it means your Loan to Value Ratio (LVR) is more than 80%.
-Borrowers with an LVR of more than 80% are usually required to pay for LMI, because it’s considered to be a higher risk to the lender.
+If your deposit is less than 20 per cent of the property’s value, it means your Loan to Value Ratio (LVR) is more than 80 per cent.
+Borrowers with an LVR of more than 80 per cent are usually required to pay LMI, because it’s considered to be a higher risk for the lender.

-This means that Ed will need to borrow the other 90% of the property value, or $675,000, from his bank.
+This means Ed will need to borrow the other 90 per cent of the property value, or $675,000, from his bank.
 This is also known as his LVR.

 LMI vs extra savings?